dthierno/RobotFindsKitten/README.md

 # RobotFindsKitten
-Defintion - From Wikipedia, the free encyclopedia, robotfindskitten (rfk) is a "Zen simulation", originally written by Leonard Richardson for DOS.
+Defintion (Wikipedia, the free encyclopedia) - Robotfindskitten (rfk) is a "Zen simulation", originally written by Leonard Richardson for DOS.

 ## Context
 You embody a Robot (#) searching for Kitten (affectionately nicknamed Kitten) and examining each object on the grid until it finds Kitten (no time constraints, no life bar, no score, ...).
 The main objective is to have a good time contemplating the various non-kitten objects (Non-Kitten-Items) found in the level.